Sudbrook, Monmouthshire: Sudbrook village and the Severn Tunnel

-Most of Sudbrook was built as a new village for workers on the Severn Tunnel, on which construction began in 1873.
+Most of contemporary Sudbrook was built further inland by the Great Western Railway as a company town for workers on the Severn Tunnel below, which began construction in 1873.
 The first cottages were built by contractor Thomas A. Walker in 1877, and rapid development took place over the next decade, including a school, post office, mission hall and infirmary.
 Some of the houses - originally known as Concrete Row - are believed to be the first concrete houses built in Britain.

 Also built was a large pumping station, required to pump water from the tunnel, including three large brick engine houses housing six steam engines, and ventilation towers.
+A branch line was built from the nearby Gloucester-Newport line to supply the pumping station with coal and engineering equipment, but fell into disuse in the early 2000s, and has now been disconnected from the main line.

-The steam engines were replaced by electrical engines in 1962, and the chimney stacks taking smoke from the furnaces were demolished in 1968.
+The steam engines were replaced by electric motors in 1962, and the chimney stacks taking smoke from the furnaces were demolished in 1968.

 After the Severn Tunnel was opened in 1886, Walker started a shipbuilding business at Sudbrook, using the same labour force.
-This continued in operation, building steamers of up to 700 tonnes, until 1926.
+This continued in operation, building steamers of up to 700 tonnes, until 1922.

 Between 1958 and 2006, local employment in the village was provided by a large paper mill, which made use of water from the tunnel.
+It was demolished in 2009.